-It's also essential to ensure that your work is showcased in the most aesthetically appealing way possible.
+It's essential to ensure that your work is showcased in the most aesthetically appealing way possible.
 Potential clients will likely want to look at your writing samples before hiring you.

-3. Protect your writing
+3. Save your writing

-And finally, you should be protecting your writing from disappearing forever.
+You should be protecting your writing from disappearing forever.

 In both cases, an excellent online writing portfolio can back you up.
 (More on this later on.)

-2. Should be good looking
+2. Should look good

 As an example, let's look at Alyssa Towns Swantkoski's (Denver-based freelance writer) online portfolio on the phone: